Clarice Cliff: The 1930s

-In 1930, Cliff was appointed as Art Director at Newport Pottery and A. J. Wilkinson, the two adjoining factories that produced her wares.
+In 1930, Cliff was appointed as art director at Newport Pottery and A. J. Wilkinson, the two adjoining factories that produced her wares.
 Her work involved spending more time with Colley Shorter, and this gradually developed into an affair, conducted in secrecy.
 The couple worked closely together on creating awareness of 'Bizarre ware' to catch the attention of buyers in the middle of a major financial depression.
 Colley Shorter registered Clarice's name and even some of her shapes.
-It was her ability to design both patterns and also the shapes they were to go on that distinguished Cliff above any other designers in the Staffordshire Potteries at this time.
+It was her ability to design both patterns and the shapes they were to go on that distinguished Cliff above any other designers in the Staffordshire Potteries at this time.
 Her first modelling in the mid 20s was of stylised figures, people, ducks, the floral embossed Davenport ware of 1925.
-But in 1929 at the same time as she started the colourful cubist and landscape designs, Cliff's modelling took on a new style.
+But in 1929 at the same time as she started the colourful cubist and landscape designs, Cliff's modeling took on a new style.
 This was influenced by European originals by Désny, Tétard Freres, Josef Hoffmann and others, that she had seen in design journals including 'Mobilier e Décoration'.

-Between 1929 and 1935 Cliff issued a mass of shape ranges, including Conical’’ (see photo below), ‘’Bon Jour/Biarritz, Stamford, Eton, Daffodil, and Trieste.
+Between 1929 and 1935 Cliff issued a mass of shape ranges, including Conical (see photo below), Bon Jour/Biarritz, Stamford, Eton, Daffodil and Trieste.
 In each of these there were tea and coffee ware shapes, but the first two were so popular that biscuit barrels, sugar sifters, bowls and vases were issued to enlarge the range.
 Bon Jour had 20 shapes created during 1933, with about 10 more being added in 1934.
-There were also many other innovatively shaped vases, bowls and 'fancies', such as the Liner vase, Flower tube vase and the (now rare) Lido Lady ashtray and Age of Jazz musicians and dancers.
+There were also many other vases, bowls and 'fancies', such as the Liner vase, Flower tube vase and the (now rare) Lido Lady ashtray and Age of Jazz musicians and dancers.

-Through the depths of the Depression Cliff's wares continued to sell in volume at what were high prices for the time.
+Through the depths of the Great Depression Cliff's wares continued to sell in volume at what were high prices for the time.
 Her Bizarre and Fantasque ware was sold throughout North America, Australia, New Zealand, South Africa, but not in mainland Europe.
 In Britain many top London stores sold it, including Harrods.
 Some of the other London stockists have long since closed, but the list is impressive: "& Co., Lawley's, Bon Marche, John Lewis Peter Robinson, Selfridges, John Barker & Co., Warring & Gillow and Gorringe's".
 However, the extant order books of the period confirm that Bizarre ware was never sold at Woolworths as some have erroneously stated.